Johann1993/project-Johias/README.md

 ====================================== Game description & rules! =============================

-This game is called pig and is played using a 6 faced dice.
+This game is called pig and is played using a virtual dice.
 To win a round of this game, one must reach 100 point in total from throwing the dice.
 Once it's a players turn to throw the dice, as long as one does not throw a 1 , player may continue to throw until they decide to end their round or throws a 1.